samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Mid_Volume.md

 > sprints; 8x25m K &R drills w/ 15s rest between drills; Cool-Down 350m easy,
 > RPE4
 >
-> _Saturday_ **Sweet Spot Ride + Base Run (Brick)** In the midst of a 90-minute
+> _Saturday_ **Sweet Spot Ride + Base Run (Brick)** In the midst of a 105-minute
-> bike workout, you'll sustain 75 minutes of effort between 80-85% FTP pushing
+> bike workout, you'll sustain 90 minutes of effort between 80-85% FTP pushing
 > you very close to the effort you'll try to hold during your race-day bike leg.
 > Then, you'll dismount and transition quickly into your running gear right
-> before you take off on a45-minute run at an Easy-Moderate, RPE6 pace in order
+> before you take off on a 45-minute run at an Easy-Moderate, RPE6 pace in order
 > to get a chance to settle into something close to your race pace.
 >
 > _Sunday_ **Continuous Base Swim (2600m)** Warm-Up 300m Easy, RPE 4; 2000m